 Starting in Auckland, the Buzzy Bee winds its way down the North Island, cruises down the West Coast of the South Island then finishes up in Queenstown.

-Being a one-way pass it can be done in a minimum 16 days in the summer which is great if you want to see a lot, but don’t have a lot of time.
+Being a one-way pass, it can be done in a minimum of 16 days in the summer, which is great if you want to see a lot, but don’t have much time.

-Don’t let that stop you though – if you have got more time you can hop-on, hop-off along the way and like all our New Zealand bus passes you’ve got 12 months to complete your trip.
+Don’t let that stop you, though – if you have more time, you can hop on, hop off along the way, and like all our New Zealand bus passes, you’ve got 12 months to complete your trip.